-- 5.2.7 During non-rainy days, the range of the suspended solids, turbidity, ammonia nitrogen, chlorophyll a and total inorganic nitrogen measured at the Control Station (M_A) was in the same order of magnitude at various marine monitoring stations including M_Marsh, TTC, M_BP and KS.
-There is no significant difference of the measured concentrations between control station and impact stations and the exceedances were considered not project-related. - 5.2.8 Non-compliances of SS, TUR, NO3-N and TIN were recorded at M_Marsh during rain occurred on 28th June 2007.
-All exceedances were considered project-related.
+5.2.7 During non-rainy days, the range of the suspended solids, turbidity, ammonia nitrogen, chlorophyll a and total inorganic nitrogen measured at the Control Station (M\A) was in the same order of magnitude at various marine monitoring stations including M\Marsh, TTC, M\BP and KS.
+There is no significant difference of the measured concentrations between control station and impact stations and the exceedances were considered not project-related.